 There are just three ingredients.
 First is whey protein concentrate, which is sourced from grass-fed cows from small American dairy farms.
 It’s cold processed and no acids or bleaches are used in the processing.
 (The label sternly notes that, “What’s ‘Cool’ for Jeans Isn’t ‘Cool’ for You.”)

 Then there’s organic coconut sugar, which is a sweetener made from the sap of the coconut palm tree.
 It has plenty of fructose and it’s not low in calories, but it’s a little higher in fiber and certain minerals (like iron, zinc, calcium, and potassium) than table sugar.
-It’s fair to say that it’s a better choice than white sugar, but it’s still sugar.
-In that regard, it’s a little like honey.
+You could maybe argue that it’s a better choice than white sugar, but it’s still sugar.

 Less Naked Whey Benefits and Effectiveness

 So, is this better than regular whey?
 There are few nutritional differences worth pointing out.
-It’s not a low-calorie whey — it’s made from whey concentrate, which is a less expensive form of whey.
-This helps keep the price lower but it’s one of the reasons why there are more carbs and fat in this product than you might see in a whey isolate.
+It’s not a low-calorie whey — it’s made from whey concentrate, which is the least processed form of whey.
+This helps keep the price lower but it’s one of the reasons why there are more carbs and fat in this product than you might see in a whey isolate or whey hydrolysate.

 It’s also worth pointing out that in addition to being relatively high in carbs (when compared to more popular, artificially sweetened whey proteins), this product contains lactose.
 But it doesn’t contain digestive enzymes like lactase or Aminogen, so if you’re sensitive to lactose or if you have difficulties digesting protein powders for other reasons, you may want to steer clear of this product.